 At the end of this lab you are to answer the question that follows.
-Please keep it in mind as you explore static electricity today.
+Please keep it in mind as you explore static electricity today and test it out when you get home.

 The question: Is a thin stream of water charged?
 If so, what is its charge?
 Plan a procedure you could perform to find out.

-Now perform the necessary investigation to answer the question.
+Homework: Everyone must perform the investigation you come up with to answer the question.
 Write up your procedure, data and conclusion in a way that a fellow classmate who missed lab could understand.
+Bring this to class on Wednesday.